topher-lo/PyEC333/README.md

 > Note: if you run into any "package not found" errors, option 3. in this Stackoverflow post's top comment might help https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment

+## Contributing
+Found a bug?
+Wrote a patch?
+Want to add new content?
+Please checkout the brief [contribution guide](https://github.com/topher-lo/PyEC333/blob/master/CONTRIBUTING.md).
+Any and all contributions are welcome, just open up a Github issue and let's talk metrics and Python. :heart: :snake: :raised_hands:

 ## References
 - https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html